Dave Johnson (decathlete): Athletics

 Even as a child Johnson was naturally fit and coordinated from neighborhood activities.
 He first tried football and track his senior year in high school.
 He played college football at Azusa Pacific University as a safety in 1982 and 1983.
 At Azusa he started to compete in the decathlon – at 6 ft 2+1/2 in, he put his innate abilities and his constant physical training to use and began setting records.
 He graduated from the school in 1986 with a bachelor's degree in psychology, and later earned a master's degree in 2003 from the school in special education.
 After several years he was generally acknowledged as the best decathlete to date.
 At this time Dan O'Brien appeared on the scene and began to provide Dave with his first real competition.
 O'Brien and Johnson became good friends and consistently placed first and second in most events.
 O'Brien eventually began to be considered the best overall decathlete, but Johnson earned the recognition as the best at 2nd day events.
 Johnson was a member of the 1988 U.S. Olympic team.

 For the 1992 Summer Olympics the team of "Dan & Dave" was promoted as the inevitable winners in the decathlon and the question of who would take first and who would be second was widely debated.
 Dan failed to qualify for the team when he no-heighted on the pole vault, leaving Dave as the presumed gold medal winner.
 Unfortunately, Johnson experienced a stress fracture in his left foot on the first day of events.
 He put on a shoe two sizes larger, laced it up tight, competed anyway and won the bronze medal.
 Johnson's endorsement career continued for at least a year after the Barcelona Olympic Games and included Oakley sunglasses, Pert shampoo, Ryder trucks, and Reebok shoes.
+He won the 1993 and 1994 Superstars competitions.